nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_formats.md

 ## Retrieval Formats ##

-The NRL supports retrieval of records and documents  in a range of formats, including both unstructured documents and structured data.
+The NRL may support retrieval of records and documents in a range of formats, this could include both unstructured documents and structured data.

 The format of the referenced record is detailed in two meta-data fields:
  - Record format - describes the technical structure and the rules of the document/record and its retrieval route